Jan Baptist Zangrius

 Jan Baptist Zangrius (died 1606 in Leuven) was a Flemish engraver, publisher, typographer and bookseller.

 His name is mostly spelled as Johannes Baptista Zangrius, but is also known as de Sanger, de Zangre, Zangre, and Zangré.

 Biographical data

-He was active in Leuven between 1595 and 1606 and by all probability he was a relative of the publishers and typographists Petrus (1559–1623) and Philippus Zangrius (1585–1610).
+He was active in Leuven between 1595 and 1606, and it is highly likely that he was a relative of the publishers and typographers Petrus (1559–1623) and Philippus Zangrius (1585–1610).

-In 1601, Zangrius engraved the portraits of Infante Isabella, her husband archduke Albrecht Habsburg, governor of the Low Countries, and Justus Lipsius.
-These engravings were also part of his 1602 (or 1605) work titled Album Amicorum containing 67 engravings, namely 46 womanly costumes and armorial cartouches, 9 small and 11 bigger armorial engravings.
+In 1601, Zangrius engraved portraits of Infante Isabella, her husband Archduke Albrecht Habsburg, the governor of the Low Countries, and Justus Lipsius.
+These engravings were also included in his 1602 (or 1605) work titled Album Amicorum, which contained a total of 67 engravings.
+Among these were 46 depictions of womanly costumes and armorial cartouches, as well as 9 smaller and 11 larger armorial engravings.